ArturKlauser/raspberrypi-rstudio/README.md

 Most likely you will want to keep the results of your work around across container restarts.
 For this, the server image is expected to be used with a working directory from your host (`$PWD/work` above) mounted into the home directory `/home/rstudio` of the user in the `rserver` container.
+Make sure that the directory on the host exists before you pass it into the docker container, otherwise container engine will probably create is as root which will give you permission problems when trying to create files in it from within the container.
 If you have specified a different `USER` at build time, you have to adjust the `/home` directory accordingly.

 ## Getting the .deb Package Files
 If what you want to do is not running RStudio in a Docker container but